Activities at RL

 The Glee Club is open by audition to boys in Classes I-IV.
 It rehearses during the academic day and performs several concerts during the school year—occasionally with girls’ choral groups and with orchestral accompaniment.
 The Glee Club repertoire includes a selection of sacred music, folk songs, musical theater pieces, and traditional songs for men’s chorus.
 Each year the Glee Club collaborates with a girls’ chorus to perform a major choral work.
-Recent performances have included Mozart, Coronation Mass; Brahms, Requiem; Bernstein, Mass; Schubert, Mass in G; Thompson, Frostiana; Mozart, Requiem; Vivaldi, Gloria; Haydn, Lord Nelson Mass; Rutter, Requiem; Mendelssohn, Elijah; and Beethoven, Mass in C Major.
+Recent performances have included Fauré, Requiem; Rutter, Gloria; Mozart, Coronation Mass; Brahms, Requiem; Bernstein, Mass; Schubert, Mass in G; Thompson, Frostiana; Mozart, Requiem; Vivaldi, Gloria; Haydn, Lord Nelson Mass; and Mendelssohn, Elijah.
 The Glee Club also makes a spring tour—most recently to Nashville and Memphis, Tennessee; Austria and the Czech Republic; Los Angeles; Washington, D.C., and Virginia; and Puerto Rico.
 Nearly 100 boys participate in the Glee Club.

 The Junior Chorus is open by audition to boys in Classes V-VI.
 Its repertoire includes three- and four-part arrangements, both accompanied and a cappella.
 The Junior Chorus rehearses once each a week.
 It performs in December and April at Glee Club concerts.

-The Jazz Band and Chamber Ensembles are available to those boys who demonstrate proficiency in instrumental performance.
+The Jazz Band, Chamber Ensembles, and Guitar Ensemble are available to those boys who demonstrate proficiency in instrumental performance.
 The makeup of these ensembles varies in accordance with student talent and interest.
-The Jazz Band and Chamber Ensembles rehearse once a week after sports practices and perform several times during the academic year.
-Jazz Band repertoire ranges from Big Band standards to blues and rock fusion.
+The Jazz Band, Chamber Ensembles, and Guitar Ensemble rehearse once a week after sports practices and perform several times during the academic year.
+Jazz Band repertoire ranges from Big Band standards to blues, funk, and rock fusion.
 A Jazz Combo, drawn from the Jazz Band, performs more challenging repertoire.
 Guitar Ensemble’s repertoire is rooted in the classic rock tradition.
 Additionally, through the chamber music program, instrumentalists are combined and coached in some of the great Classical repertoire.

 Each term, by arrangement with the Director of Music, boys with special musical skills or talents perform in recital before the school.
 These performances often include chamber ensembles gathered by the Director of Music.